Windows Hardware Engineering Conference

 The Windows Hardware Engineering Community (WinHEC) is a series of technical conferences and workshops, where Microsoft elaborates on its hardware plans for Windows devices.

-The WinHEC from 1992 to 2008, which stood for Windows Hardware Engineering Conference, was an annual software and hardware developer-oriented trade show and business conference, where Microsoft elaborated on its hardware plans for Microsoft Windows-compatible PCs.
-From 2008 to 2015, WinHEC was then replaced in Microsoft's schedule by the Professional Developers Conference, later merged into the Build conference.
+The WinHEC ran from 1992 to 2008, which stood for Windows Hardware Engineering Conference, was an annual software and hardware developer-oriented trade show and business conference, where Microsoft elaborated on its hardware plans for Microsoft Windows-compatible PCs.
+From 2008 to 2015, WinHEC was replaced in Microsoft's schedule by the Professional Developers Conference, later merged into the Build conference.

 On September 26, 2014, Microsoft announced that WinHEC would be returning in 2015 in the form of multiple conferences held throughout the year.
 The first conference was to be held in Shenzhen, China on March 18 to 19.
 The industry had changed significantly since Microsoft's prior WinHEC event, with innovation happening at a much quicker pace and across more geographically diverse locations.
-Because of that, Microsoft evolved WinHEC to be more than a single annual conference.
+Because of that, Microsoft changed WinHEC to be more than a single annual conference.
 WinHEC was to consist of technical conferences and smaller, more frequent, topic focused workshops that were local to the hardware ecosystem hubs.
 The WinHEC acronym also changed its meaning to "Windows Hardware Engineering Community".

 On December 17, 2014, Microsoft announced that registration was open for the first of its re-launched WinHEC summit, taking place March 18–19, 2015 in Shenzhen, China.
 The company also announced that Terry Myerson, Executive Vice President of the Operating Systems Group would keynote the event.
-They would discuss advancements in the Windows platform making it easier for companies to build devices powered by Windows as well as Microsoft’s growing investments in the Shenzhen and China ecosystem.
+They would discuss advancements in the Windows platform making it easier for companies to build devices powered by Windows as well as Microsoft's growing investments in the Shenzhen and China ecosystem.